 The parameters for 5-port and above networks are also arranged in a matrix row-wise order.

-Rules for Version 1.0 Files:
+Rules for Version 1.0 and Version 1.1 files:

-Version 1.0 files are limited to a maximum of 4 network parameter data pairs per line, additional entries beyond the first four pairs in the matrix row shall be continued on the following line(s).
+Version 1.0 and Version 1.1 files are limited to a maximum of 4 network parameter data pairs per line, additional entries beyond the first four pairs in the matrix row shall be continued on the following line(s).
 Each row of the matrix shall start on a new line.

-Rules for Version 2.0 Files:
+Rules for Version 2.0 and Version 2.1 files:

-Version 2.0 files may continue data on the same line or across multiple lines.
+Version 2.0 and Version 2.1 files may continue data on the same line or across multiple lines.
 As usual, each group of network data pairs is preceded by the frequency value at which this data was taken.

 For files using a [Matrix Format] of Lower or Upper, data is still represented in a row-wise format, as shown for 3- and 4-port networks above.